Sir Ponnambalam Ramanathan, KCMG, QC, MLC.

 Sir Ponnambalam Arunachalam, MA, CCS.

-Sir Ponnambalam Arunachalam, MA, CCS, scholar, younger brother of Sir P. Ramanathan and was the third son of Gate Mudaliyar Arunachalam Ponnambalam and Sellacthi Ponnambalam.
+Sir Ponnambalam Arunachalam, MA, CCS, scholar, the younger brother of Sir P. Ramanathan and was the third son of Gate Mudaliyar Arunachalam Ponnambalam and Sellacthi Ponnambalam.
 He was born in Colombo, on 14 September 1853.
 He had his early education at the Royal College, he showed his brilliance and high intellectual ability by winning several prizes and distinctions at the Academy.
 He then proceeded to Christ’s College, Cambridge for higher studies, as a scholar, in 1870.
 There he distinguished himself in Classics and Mathematics, winning the Foundation Scholarship and obtaining the Masters degree, and returned to Ceylon in 1875, on the same year he entered CCS.
 Later he was called to the Bar.

-Sir Ponnambalam Arunachalam married Miss Swarnambal Namasivayam, daughter of Mudaliyar Namasivayam of Manipay in Colombo 1883.
+Sir Ponnambalam Arunachalam married Swarnambal Namasivayam, daughter of Mudaliyar Namasivayam of Manipay in Colombo 1883.
 They had three sons and five daughters, namely, Sir Arunachalam Mahadeva, KCMG, married Sivahamasundary Moothathamby, Arunachalam Ramanathan, Arunachalam Sayanthan married Varmadevi, Sivanandam Arunachalam married Thambyah Murugesar, Maheswary Arunachalam married Segarajasingham, Manonmani Arunachalam married Sri Pathmanathan, Lady Pathmavathy Arunachalam married Pararajasingham and Sunthari Arunachalam married Ratnasabapathy Nadarajah.

 In 1919, Sir Ponnambalam Arunachalam was elected as President of the Ceylon National Congress.